 344 that ultimately serves to address homelessness.
-In this section, we examine each of these and the following chapters of the plan address the actions KCRHA will take over the five years to ensure our region has a plan that leverages our current work while seeking innovative,
+In this section, we examine each of these

 345 levels to illustrate the current state of these levels with a focus on challenges, gaps, and

 346 successes.
 This chapter of the plan serves to baseline where we are starting from as a system,